DevMaktubi/FM-product-preview-card/README.md

-# Frontend Mentor - Interactive rating component solution
+# Frontend Mentor - Product Preview Card Component Solution

-This is a solution to the [Interactive rating component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI).
+This is a solution to the [Product Preview Card Component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents